Inca Rail Journey to Machu Picchu ~ Video!

 What You Need at Machu Picchu

-Read Next: How to Hike Machu Picchu Mountain!
+Read Next: Photos to Inspire Your Machu Picchu Trip

 We didn’t fully understand the whole rail system to Machu Picchu, but this post really helped us get a better idea of what it’s like to get to Machu Picchu.
 Did you get a feel for which company is “better” than the other, or does it even really matter?
 Thanks, Mark